gmelillo/rubiks/docs/rubiks.class.md

 TODO: Description is still missing from the class docstring.
 Stay tuned to have more hint about this variable.

+## Positive

+Define a number that needs to be positive (0 is included as positive)

 ## String